 My Sewing Skills

-So, initially, a lot of what I did learn way back then, was from my Ma and my Gran… They totally rock for setting me off on my sewing education!
-I then went on and studied hard at school, at different colleges and at university too… As well as a shed load of self study and self discovery too of course! 🙂
+Initially, a lot of what I did learn way back then, was from my Ma and my Gran… They totally rock for setting me off on my sewing education!
+I then went on and studied hard at school, at different colleges and at Fashion School too… As well as a shed load of self study and self discovery too of course! 🙂

 For those of you not in the same position, I want to be YOUR sewing fairy godmother!
 Woop woop!